lcor-io/go-web-framework-template/README.md

     go mod tidy
     pnpm install  # Or whatever package manager you are using

-## Development
+## Launch
 Hot reloading should launch automatically in the browser.

     make live

-To cleanup build files
+To cleanup build files after dev

     make clean